University of Texas System: Addition of Stephen F. Austin State University

-On 29 November 2022, the Board of Regents of Stephen F. Austin State University announced their decision to accept an invitation to join the UT System.
+On November 29, 2022, the Board of Regents of Stephen F. Austin State University (SFA) announced their decision to accept an invitation to join the UT System.
 This decision occurred following an announcement at the start of the fall semester by SFA President Steve Westbrook that the board was considering joining a system.
-Stephen F. Austin is one of two independent public universities in Texas, alongside Texas Southern University.
+At the time, Stephen F. Austin was one of two independent public universities in Texas, alongside Texas Southern University.
 The Texas A&M University System, the Texas Tech University System, and the Texas State University System all extended invitations as well.
 The decision to join the UT System was made following a process that included faculty, staff, student, and alumni input.
-Stephen F. Austin's addition to the UT System will occur pending approval of the Texas Legislature during the 2023 session.
+Stephen F. Austin's addition to the UT System was approved by the Texas Legislature during the 2023 session.
+The identically worded House and Senate bills that would formally add SFA to the UT System specified that SFA would retain its name, but with the phrase "a member of The University of Texas System" appended to the legal school name.
+They also stated that SFA would be technically dissolved and then immediately reconstituted as a member of the UT System.
+The Senate unanimously passed its bill on April 16, 2023, and the House passed its version on April 26.
+Governor Greg Abbott signed the measure into law on May 10.

 UT Brownsville and UT Pan American (UTRGV) merger

 On June 14, 2013, Texas Governor Rick Perry signed a law officially approving the creation of a new university in South Texas within the UT System and replacing UT Brownsville and UT Pan American.
 The initiative resulted in a single institution, including a medical school, spanning the entire Rio Grande Valley, with a presence in each of the major metropolitan areas of Brownsville, Edinburg, Harlingen, and McAllen.
 On December 12, 2013, the UT Board of Regents voted to name the new university the University of Texas Rio Grande Valley.
 The new university began full operation in the 2015–16 school year.